 Gloria Carrig, dynamic screenprints by Lisa Jenschke, intricate ceramics on a micro scale by writer/artist Bo Brown, and large-scale artwork by Ted Micheletti.
 Studio 4 unites an interesting group of artists from a variety of disciplines: Architect and artist

 Leon Sarantos, social activist Carolyn Pereira, and blogger and fabric artist Heather LaRiviere.
 Several Studio 4 artists have long roots in the Chicago art scene: Donna Terry was a high school student when she attended the first Hairy Who exhibit at the Art

 Center in the 1960s, while Jean Hester's brother was one of the founding members of AfriCOBRA.
 The show also includes work by teaching artist Randall Miller, who trained at the San Francisco Art Institute.
-The Hyde Park Connection will be on display in the

 Art by renowned Chicago artist Darrell Roberts will be featured as a companion solo show.
 Roberts has served

 as mentor and teacher to many of the Studio 4 artists.
 His thickly textured, painted surfaces are inspired by the metropolis: the landscape, architecture, and construction of Chicago.
 Roberts has displayed his art extensively in both national and international